JabRef/user-documentation/en/faq/README.md

 ## Q: Does JabRef support non-English languages or UTF8 in general?

 A: Yes.
-In **Options → Preferences → General**, set "Default Encoding" to _UTF8_ and select an alternative user interface language in "Language" if required.
+In **File → Preferences → General**, set "Default Encoding" to _UTF8_ and select an alternative user interface language in "Language" if required.

 ## Q: If I double click a BibTeX file in the file browser, JabRef always opens a new window.
 Can JabRef open the libraries in the same window just in a different tab?

-A: In **Options → Preferences → Network**, in the “Remote operation” section, put a checkmark to “Listen for remote operation on port”.
+A: In **File → Preferences → Network**, in the “Remote operation” section, put a checkmark to “Listen for remote operation on port”.
 This option allows new instances of JabRef to detect the instance already running, and pass files to that instead of opening a new window. \(Default option since [JabRef 3.0](https://github.com/JabRef/jabref/blob/main/CHANGELOG.md#30---2015-11-29)\).

 ## Q: I have a DOI/ISBN/ePrint/etc. Is it possible to create an entry directly out of this identifier?